NextGenCMB/delensalot/docs/source/usage/quickstart.rst

 :code:`<path/to/config.py>` is a relative path, pointing to a config file in :code:`dlensalot/lerepi/config/`.

-For example, when inside :code:`D.lensalot`'s root folder,
+For example, when inside :code:`delensalot`'s root folder,

 .. code-block:: bash

     python3 run.py -p examples/cmbs4_fullsky.py

 runs the example configuration file :code:`cmbs4_fullsky.py`.
-You may want to open the configuration file to look at its settings, as these are the ones you want to make yourself comfortable with if running :code:`D.lensalot`.
+You may want to open the configuration file to look at its settings, as these are the ones you want to make yourself comfortable with if running :code:`delensalot`.

 Executing above command copies the configuration file into the :code:`$temp` folder.
 In case the analysis has stopped and you'd like to resume where you left off, simply run your analysis from inside the :code:`$temp` folder with the resume (:code:`-r`) parameter,